truedigital/True.KenticoMapper/readme.md

 ## Tree Node Attributes
 		[SyncIgnore]
-		- Tells the mapper to ignore this property
+Tells the mapper to ignore this property

 		[SyncInId]
-		- Tells the mapper to read in the tree node id the type that this attribute decorates MUST be an int
+Tells the mapper to read in the tree node id the type that this attribute decorates MUST be an int

 		[SyncInGuid]
-		- Tells the mapper to read in the tree node guid, the type that this attribute decorates MUST be a Guid
+Tells the mapper to read in the tree node guid, the type that this attribute decorates MUST be a Guid

 		[SyncIn("column_name")]
-		- Tells the mapper to read the column_name value, the type that this attribute decorates MUST be the C# equivalent of the SQL type, including nullable types
+Tells the mapper to read the column_name value, the type that this attribute decorates MUST be the C# equivalent of the SQL type, including nullable types

-		//maps an object from the current tree node value stored in the column_name value into the property that this attribute is used to decorate
 		[SyncInComplex(typeof (ComplexBuilder<T, TInterface>))]
-		- Tells the mapper to create an object of type TInterface and map its fields from the current tree node
+Tells the mapper to create an object of type TInterface and map its fields from the current tree node

 		[SyncInComplex("column_name", typeof (ComplexBuilder<T, TInterface>))]
-		- Tells the mapper to create an object of type TInterface and map its fields from the tree node of the node id stored in the column_name
+Tells the mapper to create an object of type TInterface and map its fields from the tree node of the node id stored in the column_name

 		[SyncInComplexCollection("column_name", typeof (ComplexCollectionBuilder<T, TInterface>))]
-		- Tells the mapper to create an object of type IEnumerable<TInterface>  and map its fields from the list of tree nodes of the of the node ids stored in the column_name
+Tells the mapper to create an object of type IEnumerable<TInterface>  and map its fields from the list of tree nodes of the of the node ids stored in the column_name

 		[SyncInChildren(typeof (ChildrenBuilder<T, TInterface>))]
-		- Tells the mapper to create an object of type IEnumerable<TInterface> and map its children out as instances of type TInterface
+Tells the mapper to create an object of type IEnumerable<TInterface> and map its children out as instances of type TInterface

 		[SyncInChild(typeof (Childuilder<T, TInterface>))]
-		- Singular case of the above
+Singular case of the above

 ## Changelog